dotnet/core/release-notes/7.0/install-linux.md

 `sudo snap alias dotnet-sdk.dotnet dotnet`

 **Note:** Some distributions require an additional step to enable access to the SSL certificate.
-If you experience SSL errors when running `dotnet restore`, see [Linux Setup](https://github.com/dotnet/core/blob/main/Documentation/linux-setup.md) for a possible resolution.
+If you experience SSL errors when running `dotnet restore`, see [.NET for Linux Distributions](https://github.com/dotnet/core/blob/main/linux.md) for a possible resolution.

 ## Installing from a binary archive